RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 ...
 ```

-We're telling the MinMover to make use of a MoveMap that *first* disables side-chain ("chi") and main-chain ("bb") degrees of freedom for all residues, *then* re-enables side-chain and main-chain degrees of freedom for residues 1 through 50, and *then* disables main-chain degrees of freedom for residues 5 through 10.
+We're telling the MinMover to make use of a MoveMap that *first* disables sidechain ("chi") and mainchain ("bb") degrees of freedom for all residues, *then* re-enables sidechain and mainchain degrees of freedom for residues 1 through 50, and *then* disables mainchain degrees of freedom for residues 5 through 10.
 Note that MoveMaps are not perturbed by poses shorter than the residue ranges in their ```<Span>``` tags, so setting values for residues 1 through 999 is perfectly permissible despite the fact that we're working with a 76-residue structure.
 Note also that MoveMaps obey the order of operations given in the tag.
-In this example, the final effect is to enable all degrees of freedom for residues 1 through 4, only side-chain degrees of freedom fro residues 5 through 10, all degrees of freedom for residues 11 through 50, and no degrees of freedom for residues 51 through 76.
+In this example, the final effect is to enable all degrees of freedom for residues 1 through 4, only sidechain degrees of freedom fro residues 5 through 10, all degrees of freedom for residues 11 through 50, and no degrees of freedom for residues 51 through 76.

 > **Order of operations matters for MoveMaps.**